Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Numerical Simulations

 \subsection{Discrete Distribution with Dynamic Range}

-The Replica MAP Claim can also be used to the study the effects of dynamic range in power levels.
-To validate the replica analysis with power variations, we ran the following experiment: the vector $\xbf$ was generated with i.i.d.\ components \beq x_j = \sqrt{s_j} u_j, \eeq where $s_j$ is a random power level and $u_j$ is a discrete three-valued random variable with probability mass function \beq u_j \sim \left\{ \right. \eeq As before, the parameter $\rho$ represents the sparsity ratio and we chose a value of $\rho =0.1$.
+The RS PMAP decoupling property can also be used to study the effects of dynamic range in power levels.
+To validate the replica analysis with power variations, we ran the following experiment: the vector $\xbf$ was generated with i.i.d.\ components \beq x_j = \sqrt{s_j} \, u_j, \eeq where $s_j$ is a random power level and $u_j$ is a discrete three-valued random variable with probability mass function \beq u_j \sim \left\{ \right. \eeq As before, the parameter $\rho$ represents the sparsity ratio and we chose a value of $\rho =0.1$.
 The measurements were generated by

 where $\Abf$ is an i.i.d.\ Gaussian measurement matrix and $\wbf$ is Gaussian noise.
-As in the previous section, the post-despreading SNR with side-information was normalized to 10 dB\@.
+As in the previous section, the post-despreading SNR with side-information was normalized to 10~dB\@.

 The factor $s_j$ in (\ref{eq:xpow}) accounts for power variations in $x_j$.
-We considered two random distributions for $s_j$: (a) $s_j = 1$, so that the power level is constant; and (b) $s_j$ is uniform (in dB scale) over a 10 dB range with average unit power.
+We considered two random distributions for $s_j$: (a) $s_j = 1$, so that the power level is constant; and (b) $s_j$ is uniform (in dB scale) over a 10~dB range with unit average power.

 In case (b), when there is variation in the power levels, we can analyze two different scenarios for the lasso estimator: \begin{itemize} \item \emph{Power variations unknown:} If the power level $s_j$ in (\ref{eq:xpow}) is unknown to the estimator, then we can apply the standard lasso estimator: \beq \xbfhat(\ybf) = \argmin_{\xbf \in \R^n} \frac{1}{2\gamma}\|\ybf - \Abf\xbf\|^2_2 + \|\xbf\|_1, \eeq which does not need knowledge of the power levels $s_j$.
 To analyze the behavior of this estimator with the replica method, we simply incorporate variations of both $u_j$ and $s_j$ into the prior of $x_j$ and assume a constant scale factor $s$ in the replica equations. \item \emph{Power variations known:} If the power levels $s_j$ are known, the estimator can compute \beq \ubfhat(\ybf) = \argmin_{\ubf \in \R^n} \frac{1}{2\gamma}\|\ybf - \Abf\Sbf^{1/2}\ubf\|^2_2 + \|\ubf\|_1 \eeq and then take $\xbfhat = \Sbf^{1/2}\ubfhat$.
 This can be analyzed with the replica method by incorporating the distribution of $s_j$ into the scale factors. \end{itemize}